Mingyuegong/training-wb-3d-open-pose-editor/README.md

 5. Click the "Install" button of 3D Openpose Editor
 6. Open the "Installed" tab and click the "Apply and restart UI" button

-# Usage

-1. Manipulate the 3D models and camera with the mouse to set the pose.
-2. Click the "Generate Skeleton/Depth/Normal/Canny Map" from the right controller.
-Then, move to the "Send to ControlNet" tab.
-3. If Multi-ControlNet is enabled, set "ControlNet number".
-4. Click the "Send to txt2img" or "Send to img2img" button to send the images to ControlNet.

 # Feature

 - **Pose Editing**: Edit the pose of the 3D model by selecting a joint and rotating it with the mouse.